 Since I just started my own podcast, I thought I’d share this list that I have been writing very deliberately since 2016.
 I take good care of it.
 It’s a list of my favorite exchanges in podcast interviews.
-They are worth listening to because they are very thoughtful, contain interesting tricks and tactics for life.
-Some of them are convincing because of their brutal honesty.
+They are worth listening to because they are very thoughtful and inspiring.
+Some of them are convincing because of their brutal honesty and depth.

 I keep this list in my note-taking app called Evernote.
 I find myself searching through this list again and again looking for bits of conversations that I liked particularly much.
-I just scribbled down the topics of the exchanges, so I – and now you, too – can look for a topic of interest and check out the exchange about it on the respective podcast linked to it.
+I just scribbled down the topics of the exchanges, so I – and now you, too – can look for a topic of interest and check out that bit right away.

-There is so many episodes of the Tim Ferriss Show on the list because it’s always been my favorite podcast.
+There are so many episodes of the Tim Ferriss Show on the list because it’s always been my favorite podcast.
 It’s actually the podcast that made me addicted to podcasts in the first place back in spring 2016.
-Tim is a very thoughtful, smart interviewer looking for interesting biographical lessons and for information on how the guests are improving their lives.
+Tim is a very thoughtful, smart interviewer looking for interesting biographical lessons and for clues on how his guests are improving their lives.

 The two main reasons why I like the Tim Ferriss Show so much: